 - STUDENT LOANS.
 For information on student loan deferment or forbearance, visit the US Department of Education.
 Repayment options may also be available – affordable ways to continue paying based on your current financial situation.

-- YMCA – Visit the YMCA's COVID-19 Emergency Services: Child Care webpage to further inquire of possible assistance for first responders and essential workers.
+- YMCA – Visit the YMCA's COVID-19 Emergency Services: Child Care webpage to further inquire about possible assistance for first responders and essential workers.
 Where there is additional space, nonessential families may enroll their child in care for a discounted rate.
-To learn more and to register, please visit YMCA Childcare.
+To learn more and to register, please visit the YMCA Childcare website.